-- Knowing who you are applying to and when. - Understanding the role you are applying to - Know who you are, your strengths and why they should hire you. - Contextualise your role into the firm (understanding the bigger picture) - Practicing tests and interviews - Quality over quantity- do not make tens of poor-quality applications. - Start early summer is ideal. - Have a back-up plan keep an eye on other sectors and roles. - Do not make too many generic applications you are wasting your time and energy. - Apply to an office in your home country or where you speak the language to a professional business level.
-You can often apply to multiple offices at one time. - Attend firm events, networking, workshops and skills sessions to learn more and have more content for your applications they will have a record you attended too and likely use this to contact you about future opportunities. - Follow firms on social media and on LinkedIn to keep up to date with their recruitment timelines and news/events.
+- 1. Knowing who you are applying to and when. - 2.
+Understanding the role you are applying to. - 3.
+Know who you are, your strengths and why they should hire you. - 4.
+Contextualise your role into the firm (understanding the bigger picture) - 5.
+Practicing tests and interviews - 6.
+Start early summer is ideal. - 7.
+Do not make too many generic applications you are wasting your time and energy. - 8.
+Consider applying to an office in your home country or where you speak the language to a professional business level.
+You can often apply to multiple offices at one time. - 9.
+Attend firm events, networking, workshops and skills sessions to learn more and have more content for your applications they will have a record you attended too and likely use this to contact you about future opportunities.

+10. Follow firms on social media and on LinkedIn to keep up to date with their recruitment timelines and news/events.